saylerb/link-cubby/README.md

 ### Description

-This is part of assessment for module 4 students at Turing School.
-The goal is to implement a CRUD Rails app with authentication and responsive Javascript.
+A CRUD Rails app with authentication and responsive Javascript.
 This app uses Javascript and jQuery on the frontend, with a Rails API serving up the content on the backend.

 ### Usage